AviadKorakin/Vault/README.md

-Below is an enhanced README section that includes icons (emojis) both in the textual explanation and in the Mermaid diagram.
-You can copy and paste this section into your README file.

----

 ### 🔐 Encryption & Key Management Overview

 This project uses AES encryption in GCM mode (AES/GCM/NoPadding) to ensure both confidentiality and data integrity.
 Below is a detailed explanation of how the secret key and the overall encryption/decryption setup work, with visual cues provided by icons.